Reincarnation of a Love Bird

-Reincarnation of a Love Bird is an album by Paul Motian, released on the German JMT label in 1994.
-It contains performances of bebop jazz standards by Motian with the Electric Bebop Band.
-The album follows on from the 1992 release Paul Motian and the Electric Bebop Band, and was rereleased on the Winter & Winter label in 2005.
+Reincarnation of a Love Bird is a 1994 album of mostly bebop jazz standards led by Paul Motian and named after the included tune by Charles Mingus.
 The band features Motian with saxophonists Chris Potter and Chris Cheek, guitarists Wolfgang Muthspiel and Kurt Rosenwinkel, bass guitarist Steve Swallow and percussionist Don Alias.
+The credited "Electric Bebop Band" is a different group of musicians than the previous Electric Bebop Band release.

+The album follows the 1992 release Paul Motian and the Electric Bebop Band.
+It was released on the German label JMT and later re-released on the Winter & Winter label in 2005.

 Reception

 The AllMusic review by Rick Anderson stated: "The element of surprise that charged the proceedings on the debut is missing this time, but this is still a very fine album overall".

+The Jazz Journal UK review said: "I found this disc a little disappointing. [...] some minor complexity for its own sake.
+But both Potter and Cheek are excellent, [...] with distinctive but complementary styles and ideas. [...]
+Swallow swings superbly, [...], and Motian drums up delightful musical storms, especially on 2 Bass and Be-Bop."